cozy/cozy-stack/docs/jobs.md

 This doc introduces two cozy types:

 - `io.cozy.jobs` for jobs
 - `io.cozy.triggers` for triggers

 ## Triggers

+Jobs can be queued up via the `/jobs/queue/:worker-type` API, for a direct execution.
+But it can also be convenient to schedule jobs on some conditions, and the triggers are the way to do that.

 Jobs can be launched by five different types of triggers:

 - `@at` to schedule a one-time job executed after at a specific time in the future
 - `@in` to schedule a one-time job executed after a specific amount of time
 - `@every` to schedule periodic jobs executed at a given fix interval
 - `@cron` to schedule recurring jobs scheduled at specific times
--   `@event` to launch a job after a change in the cozy
+- `@event` to launch a job after a change on documents in the cozy.

 These five triggers have specific syntaxes to describe when jobs should be scheduled.
 See below for more informations.

-Jobs can also be queued up programatically, without the help of a specific trigger directly via the `/jobs/queue` API.
-In this case the `trigger` name is empty.

 ### `@at` syntax